leonardo329cf/ListUser-LiferayAngular/README.md

 # ListUser-LiferayAngular
-2 Liferay Widget based in angular 8 and 12 accessing a jax-rs endpoint to fetch user list.
+Two Liferay Widget based in angular 8 and 12 accessing a jax-rs endpoint to fetch user list.
 Used to show that two Widget with different versions of angular can coexist in liferay.

 ## How to create a Angular Widget